 Privacy is freedom from public intrusion into one’s personal matters - a fundamental human right.
 On the other hand, confidentiality refers to keeping personal information and data secret and not disclosing them to any third parties.

-How can businesses protect data and confidentiality?
+How can businesses protect data confidentiality?

-Businesses can protect data and confidentiality by controlling who has access to data.
+Businesses can protect data confidentiality by controlling who has access to data.
 Access to data should only be granted on a need-to-know basis.
-This means that employees should only have access to information they need to do their jobs.
+This means that employees should only have access to the information they need to do their jobs.

 Paper documents can easily be stolen, lost, or misused.
-Hence, the implementation of a digital document management tool is a great way to protect data confidentiality and ensure a higher level of document security.
+Hence, the implementation of a digital document management system is a great way to protect data confidentiality and ensure a higher level of document security.
 On top of that, businesses should create data deletion policies which deal with the safe disposal of documents and data.